ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+Random rotations between -10 and 10 degrees.
+Random translation between -10 and 10 pixels in any direction.
+Random zoom between factors of 1 and 1.3.
+Random shearing between -25 and 25 degrees.
+Bool choice to invert colors.
+Sobel edge detector applied to 1/4 of images.

 [//]: # (Image References)